 To make sure I keep growing, I need to “be alert and have another look,” which means I need to pull out those weeds, rake leaves, and scrap the moss because not only do I want lush green grass I want an awesome life that I design.
 And I can only shape and design my life if I embrace change–both the scary, the unknown and all the beauty and joy that comes with it.

 The only way that we can live, is if we grow.
 The only way that we can grow is if we change.
 The only way that we can change is if we learn.
 The only way we can learn is if we are exposed.
 And the only way that we can become exposed is if we throw ourselves out into the open.
 Do it.
 Throw yourself.
 C. JoyBell C.

 I will repeat this one more time: don’t hold back on changing or altering, or transforming or shifting!
 Start now!
 Take a look a Tony Robbin’s free PDF on the The Rapid Planning Method he uses.
 Get started!
 Don’t let your fear freeze you into inaction.
 You got this!
-Start with something small, accomplish it, and then move on to something bigger and then bigger…!
+Don’t hold back on changing!
+Start small and move on to something bigger and then bigger…!

 If you have a burning desire to do something, but you can’t get started, email me or leave a comment.
 Let’s get this conversation going and most importantly, let’s get you going.
-I haven’t read this book by Marie Forleo, but I love the title.
+Here’s a great book by Marie Forleo: le.
 It’s called: Everything is Figureoutable.
 It’s so true!